Italian Motorcycle Brands

 Santamaria Logo

 The Italian motorcycle brand Santamaria was founded in 1951 in Novi Ligure.
-For 12 years – until its closure in 1963 – the company produced several model lines of motorcycles.
+The company produced several model lines of motorcycles for 12 years – until its closure in 1963.
 The most famous were the 1957 Grand Sport, the 1958 Tigrotto 50cc Minarelli moped, and the 1962 Franco Morini 50cc Sport.
 Several models developed by the brand are known under the Zundapp brand name.
 Officially, the company’s products have entered the markets of Portugal, the Netherlands, and South Africa.

 The Santamaria logo has the shape of a wheel.
 The outer part is made in the form of a woven laurel wreath.
-In the lower part of the circle field is the name of the founding city of Novi Ligure.
-In the upper part, there is the direction of production – MOTO.
+The name of Novi Ligure’s founding city is in the circle field’s lower part.
+In the upper part, the direction of production is MOTO.
 From the center of the sign to the edge of the wreath runs a ribbon, on which, repeating the curves of the ribbon, is the name of the brand – Santamaria.

 Terra Modena